lyskai/rd/tests/sample/README.md

 ## 1. RideHal Sample Application command line arguments

-Below is a sample that how to using command line arguments to tell the RideHal sample application to create the component with the specified arguments.
+Below is a sample that how to use command line arguments to tell the RideHal sample application to create the component with the specified arguments.

 ```sh
 export RIDEHAL_LOG_LEVEL=INFO